polarityio/redmine/README.md

  The second possibility is that your account (as specified by the Redmine REST APIkey) does not have permission to update the status.

 ### Cannot update description.
-Please check your permissions
+Please check your account permissions

 If you this message it means the Remine User REST API Key you provided does not have permissions to edit the description of the issue.